vitaly-t/pg-listener/README.md

 ### NOTIFY Alternative

-This library allows passing an empty list of channels into the [listen] method, to create and maintain a connection just for sending notifications.
+This library allows passing an empty list of channels into the [listen] method to create and maintain a connection just for sending notifications.
 However, in the real world, this is hardly ever needed, because it is only `LISTEN` that needs a robust connection, while `NOTIFY` does not, i.e. you can send `NOTIFY` right from the database root object, without using this library: